.

 flaunt, flaunted, flaunting, flaunts.verbs

-intransitive verb use.to parade oneself ostentatiously; show oneself off; to wave grandly (pennants flaunting in the wind)
+intransitive verb use.to parade oneself ostentatiously; show oneself off; to wave grandly (pennants flaunting in the wind shouting look at me)

 flaunter.noun,.plural.flaunters